rust-project-primer/book/src/checks/formatting.md

 git_ignore = true
 ```

-### Format on save
+### Format on Save

-If you don't want to worry about formatting, you can configure your editor to
-automatically run the formatter when you save a file.
-Doing this ensures that
+Most editors can be configured to run `rustfmt` automatically when you save a
-you cannot forget to run `rustfmt`, and find out that your code isn't formatted
-properly due to a CI failure or during code review.

-If you use the Zed editor, then you can configure it to format your code on
-save.
-Add the following to your `settings.json` file:
+file, so formatting never falls out of sync.
+In Zed, add the following to your
+`settings.json`:

 ```json
 {